 - Southern Europe contains the world’s smallest country, Vatican City, which is an enclave of Italy.

 Geographically, the southern half of the European continent is referred to as Southern Europe.
 The region is also sometimes referred to as Mediterranean Europe, even though some countries in the region do not have a coastline on the Mediterranean Sea.
 The Iberian Peninsula and Gibraltar, which is a British Overseas Territory (BOT), are also included in Southern Europe.
 Additionally, the region includes Italy and its two enclaved microstates, Vatican City and San Marino.
-Ten countries of Southeastern Europe are also included within Southern Europe.
-Major archipelagos and islands like Sardinia, Crete, Sicily, Northern Cyprus, and Malta, fall within Southern Europe.
+Many countries of Southeastern Europe are also included within Southern Europe.

 The 5 Largest Countries in Southern Europe by Area

 Spain is Southern Europe’s largest country by area, as well as the second-largest in the European Union (EU) and the fourth largest in the continent.
 The country covers an area of 504,030 km2, which is mostly on the Iberian Peninsula but also includes two archipelagos, the Canary Islands and the Balearic Islands, located off the African coast in the Mediterranean Sea.
 Several other smaller islands are also part of Spain.
 The Mediterranean Sea borders mainland Spain to the south and east, while France, Andorra, and the Bay of Biscay border Spain to the north and northeast.
 Portugal and the Atlantic Ocean are located on the country's western and northwestern borders.